fit-uifs/vtapi/docker/README.md

 &nbsp;

+# Alternatives
+## Vagrant with docker
+Vagrant creates automatically new VirtualBox machine.
+This machine contains docker for VTApi.
+[Vagrant with Docker](../vagrant%2Bdocker).

+&nbsp;

+&nbsp;

+---

+&nbsp;

 # Some notes for Windows
 ## Using VirtualBox?
 Don't have Windows X Professional Edition?
-If you don't have Professional Edition of Windows with Hyper-V support, you need to use "Docker Toolbox" (https://www.docker.com/products/docker-toolbox).
+If you don't have Professional Edition of Windows with Hyper-V support, you need to use [Vagrant with Docker](../vagrant%2Bdocker) or "Docker Toolbox"
+(https://www.docker.com/products/docker-toolbox).

-If you use VirtualBox (it can't be combined with Hyper-V), I recommend to use "Docker Toolbox" also.
+If you use VirtualBox (it can't be combined with Hyper-V), I highly recommend to use [Vagrant with Docker](../vagrant%2Bdocker) or at worst "Docker Toolbox" also.

 ## Docker Toolbox
 If you use Docker Toolbox, there will be created VirtualBox machine, in which Docker is processed.